baswerc/easybeans/README.md

 ## Getting Started

 ### Direct Download
-The EasyBeans jar file can be downloaded <a href="">here</a>.
+You can download <a href="http://baswerc.github.io/easybeans/easybeans-1.0.jar">easybeans-1.0.jar</a> directly and place in your project.
 EasyBeans has no external runtime dependencies.

 ### Using Maven
 Add the following dependency into your Maven project: